GravityKit/GravityView/SECURITY.md

 ## Reporting a Vulnerability

+> Until the HackerOne page is ready, please email admin@gravityview.co with any security vulnerability information.

 Please report vulnerabilities using the [GravityView HackerOne page](https://hackerone.com/gravityview).
 The HackerOne page also outlines our process for following up with reports.